python-poetry/poetry/docs/cli.md

 poetry install --no-root
 ```

-Similar to `--no-root` you can use `--no-directory` to skip path dependencies:
+Similar to `--no-root` you can use `--no-directory` to skip directory path dependencies:

 ```bash
 poetry install --no-directory